 Central heating and underfloor heating with wood burning stove.
-Microwave, fridge-freezer, washer-dryer, dishwasher, TV with DVD, WiFi, Fuel and power inc. in rent.
+Microwave, Fridge-freezer, Oven, Hob, washer-dryer, dishwasher, TV with DVD, WiFi, Fuel and power inc. in rent.
 Bed linen and towels inc. in rent.
 Off road parking for three cars.
 Enclosed garden with barbecue.
 Two well-behaved dogs welcome, charge for 2nd pet.
 Sorry no smoking.
 Pub less than 1 mile from property.

 On the southeastern slopes of Dartmoor is the pretty village of Holne, with its 13th century church and Community Shop & Tearoom.

 Devon has quite a few claims to fame such as being the backdrop to many films, including; War Horse - starring Benedict Cumberbatch, Tom Hiddleston, and directed by Steven Spielberg.
 Sense and Sensibility - starring Emma Thompson, Alan Rickman, Hugh Grant and Kate Winslet.
 The French Lieutenant's Woman - starring Meryl Streep and Jeremy Irons.
 Edge Of Tomorrow: Live Die Repeat - starring Tom Cruise, Emily Blunt and Brendan Gleeson.
 So you may recognise a few of the locations from their appearances on the big screen.